Makati Central Business District: Barangay San Lorenzo

 Barangay San Lorenzo, included under Cluster 1 or Central Cluster, is considered one of the richest barangays in the Philippines for it embraces part of the Central Business District, where its revenue mainly comes from.
 It has a total land area of 1.7341 km2.
 The population density of Barangay San Lorenzo is computed to be 6 persons per 1,000 square meters.
 Established in the 1950s, it is also one of the oldest.

 Ayala Center is a major commercial development operated by Ayala Land located in the central business district of Makati.
 It is a premier shopping and cultural district in Metro Manila.
-The area is bounded by Ayala Avenue on the east, Epifanio de los Santos Avenue (EDSA) on the south, Arnaiz Avenue on the west, and to north by Legazpi Street and Paseo de Roxas.
-The Ayala MRT Station of the MRT Line 3 serves the area.
+The area is bounded by Ayala Avenue, De la Rosa Street, and Legazpi Street on the north, Epifanio de los Santos Avenue (EDSA) on the east, Arnaiz Avenue on the south, and to west by Paseo de Roxas.
+The Ayala MRT station of the MRT Line 3 serves the area.

 The development originally started with a number of separate shopping arcades and Greenbelt Park before expanding to cover over 50 ha.
-Glorietta and Greenbelt shopping malls are located within the complex.
+Glorietta and Greenbelt shopping malls are located within the complex, as well as the One Ayala complex.
 This lifestyle hub is the Philippines's shopping mecca, and is serviced by upscale hotels.

 Legazpi Village is a business park built by the Ayala Corporation within the Makati downtown area.
 It is named after Miguel López de Legazpi, a Spanish conquistador who became the Spanish East Indies's (present-day Philippines) first Governor-General under the Spanish rule.
 The area is home to the Asian Institute of Management, as well as the Washington SyCip Park and Legazpi Active Park.

-Pasong Tamo Area is an informal district located along Chino Roces Avenue (formerly Pasong Tamo) outside San Lorenzo Village.
-Don Bosco Makati, The Beacon Makati, Cityland Pasong Tamo Tower, Makati Ford, Wilcon IT Hub, San Lorenzo Place, and some warehouses are located in this area.

 San Lorenzo Village is a residential village located at the south of Legazpi Village and Ayala Center.
 It is the home of Assumption College San Lorenzo.